Convex-cocompact representations into the isometry group of the infinite-dimensional hyperbolic space: Introduction

-Infinite-dimensional Lie groups (also called \emph{Banach-Lie groups}) are groups which are also manifolds modelled on infinite-dimensional Banach spaces, where the manifold structure is compatible with the group operations.
-The Lie algebra of an infinite-dimensional Lie group is well-defined as well as the exponential map, however some major differences with the classical finite-dimensional case are \begin{itemize} \item a closed subgroup of an infinite-dimensional Lie group is not always a Lie group; \item and an infinite-dimensional Lie algebra is not necessarily the Lie algebra of some infinite-dimensional Lie group. \end{itemize} Harris and Kaup, in \cite{harris-kaup}, studied infinite-dimensional Lie groups that are algebraic, \ie defined by polynomials (possibly infinitely many, but with uniformly bounded degree).
+Harris and Kaup \cite{harris-kaup} studied infinite-dimensional Lie groups that are algebraic, \ie defined by polynomials (possibly infinitely many, but with uniformly bounded degree).
 In this case, the Lie groups resemble those in finite dimension.
 The Lie group involved in our space of deformations is defined by only two polynomials.
-We are then able to compute its Lie algebra and show that is has infinite dimension.
-Some more materials on infinite-dimensional Lie groups can be found in \cite{delaharpe_lie,kac_groups}.
+We are then able to compute its Lie algebra and show that it has infinite dimension.
+Some more materials on infinite-dimensional Lie groups can be found in \cite{delaharpe,kac_groups}.

-To prove that the representations obtained by bending are not conjugated to each other, we use a density result inspired by \cite[Theorem 2.4]{Caprace-Monod:subgroups} which holds for subgroups of $\Isom(\H^{n})$, for any $n \geqslant 2$:

-\begin{proposition} Let $A$ be a convex-cocompact subgroup of $\Isom(\H^{n})$ whose minimal invariant convex subset in $\H^{n}$ has non-empty interior.
-Then the image of $A$ under an irreducible representation $\rho:\Isom(\H^{n})\to\Isom(\H^{\infty})$ is irreducible, in other words, it has no fixed point in the boundary nor non-trivial invariant totally geodesic subspace. \end{proposition}
+This centralizer contains a one-parameter family of isometries having distinct translation length.
+Bending along this family then provides non-conjugate and continuous deformations of the initial representation.

 \paragraph{Acknowledgement.} We wish to thank Bruno Duchesne and Gye-Seon Lee for their constant support and help throughout the course of this work.
-We are also very grateful to Pierre Py who brought up the question of stability of convex-cocompact representations in the infinite-dimensional hyperbolic space, provided us with his idea of using bendings and also for various explanations as well as insightful comments on an early state of the paper.
+We are very grateful to Gilles Courtois and Antonin Guilloux for their interest in this work.
+We are also indebted to Pierre Py who brought up the question of stability of convex-cocompact representations in the infinite-dimensional hyperbolic space, provided us with his idea of using bendings and who pointed out a significant mistake in the previous version of the paper.

+The author is supported by the KIAS Individual Grant (MG100801) at Korea Institute for Advanced Study.

-This work was supported by a PHC Star grant and by the National Research Foundation of Korea (NRF) grant funded by the Korea government (Ministry of Science and ICT) (No. RS-2023-00259480)
+This work was also supported by a PHC Star grant and by the National Research Foundation of Korea (NRF) grant funded by the Korea government (Ministry of Science and ICT) (No. PHC 50166PH and RS-2023-00259480).